 Car insurance bonuses and penalties in Austria

-Austrian insurers use the Bonus-Malus (Latin for ‘good-bad’) system.
-In other countries, this is known as no claims bonus.
-This system regulates no claims periods which in turn lower the premium.
+Austrian insurers use the Bonus Malus (Latin for ‘good bad’) system.
+In other countries, this is known as a no-claims bonus.
+This system regulates no claims periods which in turn lowers the premium.
 Essentially, premiums increase when claims are made.
 Essentially, this means that your claims history affects your insurance premiums.
 Additionally, different insurers offer different levels of Bonus-Malus discounts.
 Fortunately, although insurers in Austria are not required to recognize claims history from other EU countries, they generally do.

 Typically, with a vehicle liability claim, your classification will be downgraded by three levels.
 There are 18 levels in the Austrian system.

 Notably, if you are wondering where you currently sit in the Bonus-Malus system, you can ask your insurer for a record of any claims made over the last five years.
 They are required to provide this within 15 days.

 To help you get started, here are some of the main insurance companies in Austria:

 - Allianz – an award-winning international insurer with a proven commitment to sustainability

 - Grawe – an independent Austrian group growing throughout Europe since 1828

 - Nexible – an InsurTech company using smart technologies to insure clients

 - VAV – an insurance broker and complete online provider